sperciva/Mapper-pie-nodes/README.md

 into a terminal window to start a local server.

-Step 9: Go to the URL in the temrinal output (something like http://0.0.0.0:8000/).
+Step 9: Go to the URL in the terminal output (something like http://0.0.0.0:8000/).

 Step 10: Navigate to the folder containing the index.html file.